deepaksood619/deepaksood619.github.io/docs/computer-science/programming-paradigms/oops-solid.md

 ## Delegation

 Delegation means that an object shall perform only what it knows best, and leave the rest to other objects.

 Delegation can be implemented with two different mechanisms: composition and inheritance.
-Sadly, very often only inheritance is listed among the pillars of OOP techniques, forgetting that it is an implementation of the more generic and fundamental mechanism of delegation; perhaps a better nomenclature for the two techniques could beexplicit delegation(composition) andimplicit delegation (inheritance).
+Sadly, very often only inheritance is listed among the pillars of OOP techniques, forgetting that it is an implementation of the more generic and fundamental mechanism of delegation; perhaps a better nomenclature for the two techniques could be explicit delegation(composition) and implicit delegation (inheritance).

-- **Inheritance**
+### Inheritance

 - Python does not implicitly call the parent implementation when you override a method.
 - overriding is a way to block implicit delegation.

-- **Composition**
+### Composition

 - Composition means that an object knows another object, and explicitly delegates some tasks to it.
 - Composition provides a superior way to manage delegation since it can selectively delegate the access, even mask some attributes or methods, while inheritance cannot.
 - In Python you also avoid the memory problems that might arise when you put many objects inside another; Python handles everything through its reference, i.e. through a pointer to the memory position of the thing, so the size of an attribute is constant and very limited.

-- **Composition over Inheritance**
+### Composition over Inheritance

 Composition over inheritance(orcomposite reuse principle) in [object-oriented programming](https://en.wikipedia.org/wiki/Object-oriented_programming)(OOP) is the principle that classes should achieve [polymorphic](https://en.wikipedia.org/wiki/Polymorphism_(computer_science)) behavior and [code reuse](https://en.wikipedia.org/wiki/Code_reuse) by their [composition](https://en.wikipedia.org/wiki/Object_composition)(by containing instances of other classes that implement the desired functionality) rather than [inheritance](https://en.wikipedia.org/wiki/Inheritance_(computer_science)) from a base or parent class.This is an often-stated principle of OOP, such as in the influential book [Design Patterns](https://en.wikipedia.org/wiki/Design_Patterns).